 Create and support thematic information networks such as industry, trade, agriculture, health, education and others.

-R&D should contribute to the promotion of green innovation, promotion of life innovation, promotion of technical innovation which will lead to a paradigm shift, recovery and restoration from the area after natural disasters or conflict, and measures for safety improvement in preparation for disasters are raised as R&D themes which should be addressed.
+Research and Development (R&D) should contribute to the promotion of green innovation, promotion of life innovation and promotion of technical innovation.
+This will lead to a paradigm shift, recovery and restoration from the area after natural disasters or conflict, and measures for safety improvement in preparation for disasters are raised as R&D themes which should be addressed.

 Develop innovation and entrepreneurship programs that provide funding, mentorship and knowledge, and moreover helps in promoting and supporting social entrepreneurship for the aim of creating solutions for social, economic and environmental challenges.

-Ensure that all its citizens have access to the Internet, including making the Internet free to access at local libraries and other local authorities buildings, particularly in developing countries.
+Ensure that all its citizens have access to the Internet, including making the Internet free to access at local libraries and other local authorities’ buildings, particularly in developing countries and provide necessary support to those cannot afford Internet access at home (/on mobile).

 Promotion of cloud computing.